 Are EMTs In Demand?

 Like all medical professions, emergency medical services have stable demand.
-Employment is expected to grow 7 percent between 2018 and 2028, faster than the average for all occupations.
+Employment is expected to grow 7% between 2023 and 2028, which is faster than the average for all occupations.

-This means that it’s easy to find work as an EMT, and securing a job is generally as simple as completing the required training.
+Finding work as an EMT is easy, and securing a job is generally as simple as completing the required training programs.

 Most Popular Companies Hiring EMTs